St. Mary's Church stained glass windows

 This page is 1Mb total size, so will take around 5 minutes to load on a 56K dial-up line.
 All photos copyright Neil Hawes 2004.

 The church is a Church of England parish church, and was built in 1856.
-Most of the original stained glass in the church was made at the London works of Heaton, Butler and Bayne, at 14 Garrick Street, Covent Garden.
-Richard Cato Bayne was the designer.
-Sadly, he only worked for a few years, and the church contains one of the largest and finest collections of his work.
-He experimented with the new pigments in glass producing the profusion of colour we can see, but the cost was that he paralysed himself with the chemicals and had to return to office work in the firm.
+Most of the original stained glass in the church was made at the London works of Heaton, Butler and Bayne (of 14 Garrick Street, Covent Garden from 1866).
+Robert T. Bayne was the designer, and the church contains one of the largest and finest collections of his work.

 East window